Mississippi State QB Nick Fitzgerald leaves rivalry game with gruesome injury

 Fitzgerald was replaced by freshman Keytaon Thompson, who has thrown for 66 yards and a touchdown this season.

-Mississippi State, which entered the game ranked No. 16 in the country, trailed Ole Miss 10-3 in the second quarter.
+Mississippi State, which entered the game ranked No. 16 in the country, trailed Ole Miss 24-6 in the fourth quarter.

 The Associated Press contributed to this report.